HAECHI-LABS/vvisp-sample/vvisp.md

 ```

-this will generate boilerplate codes for deploying smart contracts.
+This will generate boilerplate codes for developing smart contracts.

 ```shell
 ~/Haechi/vvisp-tutorial